TheTechProPrincess/TheTechProPrincess/README.md

 smarter and more secure.
 Whether it’s troubleshooting IT issues, bridging the gap between IT and business operations, or experimenting with cybersecurity tools, I’m always eager to learn and grow.

-🌟 About Me
+👑 About Me

 	•	💻 IT & Cybersecurity Hybrid: Combining IT expertise with a growing focus on cybersecurity to build secure, efficient systems.
-	•	🧑🏾‍🎓 Computer Science Student: Pursuing a Bachelor’s in Computer Science at Texas Southern University.
+	•	🧑🏾‍🎓 Computer Science Student: Bachelor’s in Computer Science at Texas Southern University.
-	•	🛠️ Problem-Solver: I thrive on tackling technical challenges, from troubleshooting hardware to deploying honeypots and securing networks.
+	•	🛠️ Problem-Solver: I thrive on tackling technical and cybersecurity challenges, from troubleshooting hardware to deploying honeypots and securing networks.

 🔧 Skills & Tools